How Georgia Became A Surprising Bright Spot In The U.S. Solar Industry

 Harris and Silicon Ranch are putting together a plan to rotate animal species around the solar farm, possibly cattle and sheep.
 The animals would graze on grass and weeds and naturally fertilize the land with their manure.
 In between grazing periods, the land would have time to recover.
 Grazing in this way could prevent erosion and, down the road, potentially sequester carbon in the soil, as Harris has achieved on his own land.
 But it could take years.

 "When they give us access to the land, it's going to be really depleted," Harris says.
-"We don't know how much caring capacity it's got for a while.
+"We don't know how much carrying capacity it's got for a while.
 We don't know what to expect down there."

 For now, the construction site remains dusty and dry.
 A water truck makes the rounds, spraying the ground with water to keep clouds of dirt from enveloping the workers when construction equipment rolls by.